Yuri Zhadobin: Biography

 Yuri Viktorovich Zhadobin was born on 14 November 1954 in Dnipropetrovsk, Ukrainian SSR.

 In 1976, he was admitted to the Kazan Higher Tank Command School.
-In 1985, he joined the command department of the Military Academy of Armored Forces.
+In 1985, he joined the command department of the Malinovsky Military Armored Forces Academy.
 In 1999, he was appointed Deputy Minister of Internal Affairs.
 In September 2003, he became the head of the Presidential Security Service.
 He was appointed chairman of the KGB on 17 July 2007.
-He served as the State Secretary of the Security Council from 2008 to 2009.
+He served as the State Secretary of the Security Council from 2008 to 2009 when he became Minister of Defence.

 Accusations, international sanctions

 As part of the international sanctions against the regime in Belarus following a crackdown of the opposition following the 2010 Belarusian presidential election, Zhadobin became subject to travel ban and asset freeze by the European Union as part of a list of Belarusian officials responsible for political repressions, vote rigging and propaganda.

 In its 2012 decision, the EU Council stated regarding Zhadobin:

-As a member of the Security Council, he approves the repressive decisions agreed at ministerial level, including the decision to repress the peaceful demonstrations on 19 December 2010.
-After December 2010, he praised the "total defeat of destructive forces", when referring to the democratic opposition."
+"As a member of the Security Council, he approves the repressive decisions agreed at ministerial level, including the decision to repress the peaceful demonstrations on 19 December 2010.
+After December 2010, he praised the 'total defeat of destructive forces', when referring to the democratic opposition."

+Personal life

+He is married to Larisa Alexandrovna, a doctor who teaches at the Faculty of Humanities of the Belarusian State University where she is currently a senior lecturer.
+He has one daughter named Aliaksandra, who is a captain of the internal services and a senior legal advisor to the department of the Ministry of Emergency Situations where he husband works.
+He also has one son named Viktor, who commanded unit 7434, the security unit for Astravets Nuclear Power Plant.